 One night, I was in my prayer closet debating if this was the job for me.
 Maybe I am not strong enough for this?
 I started to cry and really soak into the Lord when he gently said to me “Order.”
 I thought to myself order?
 Then it clicked…I was not living in God’s order but the order I thought was right.

-As a person on the front-line of sex trafficking we talk about self-sacrifice-becoming more loving, more giving, more compassionate and faithful.
+As a person on the front-line of sex trafficking we talk about self-sacrifice as becoming more loving, more giving, more compassion and more faithful.
 But we can forget how important it is to take care of ourselves too.
-We think when someone needs our help God will value our “Yes” more than our “No.” But if our “Yes” is empty and not our best than maybe it is better to say “No.”
+We think when someone needs our help God will value our “Yes” more than our “No” right?
+But if our “Yes” is empty and not our best than maybe it is better to say “No.”

 When I give someone a gift, I pick out something special that will truly bless them not something that’s broken or used.
 When God called me to this ministry, He wanted my whole heart, soul, mind and strength.
-He’s calling me to offer my very self as a gift to these survivors.
-He isn’t suggesting I do a bunch of things for them, he is saying offer your whole self-a healthy Taylor at your very best.
-This is only possibly if I take care of myself.
+He’s calling me to offer my very person as a gift to these survivors.
+He isn’t suggesting I do a bunch of things for them.
+His message is for me to offer my whole self, a healthy Taylor, at my very best.
+That means taking care of myself.

 I now realize how self-care is vital in this roll.
 I prioritize what is good for my Spirit, mind, family and then ministry.
 I thought it was being selfish, but came to understand that it is wisdom.
-I make sure my spirit is fed, my mind is at peace, and my family is in order.
-Yes, my life is still hectic with two little boys and a light-hearted husband.
-But learning balance, order and how important self-care is makes me able to give the survivors a whole and healthy Taylor.
+I make sure my spirit is fed, my mind is at peace and my family is in order.
+Yes, my life is still hectic with two little boys and a light-hearted husband, but learning balance, order, and how important self-care is makes me able to give the survivors a whole, healthy Taylor.